• Home

 Multi-Sensory Integration (MSI)

-Our team studies how multi-sensory integration affects working memory with behavioral experiments.
+Our team studied how multi-sensory integration affects working memory with behavioral experiments.
 Multi-sensory integration was found to enhance perception, and especially for congruent stimuli.
-In recent studies, we examined the audiovisual integration effect by manipulated the spatial locations and duration time of simple and complex stimuli, including visual and auditory modalities.
+We examined the audiovisual integration effect by manipulated the spatial locations and duration time of simple and complex stimuli, including visual and auditory modalities.
 Furthermore, we tested how this integration of information from different modalities influence working memory capacity with existing paradigms.
 In future steps, we will focus on how multisensory information of numbers affect numerical learning in children.

 Selected Publications